userfrosting/learn/02.background/06.seo/docs.md

 ### Use compiled assets in production

-[As discussed in Chapter 5](/asset-management/asset-bundles/compiled-assets), the way UserFrosting serves raw assets is great for development and debugging, but not so much for production.
+The way UserFrosting [serves raw assets](/asset-management/basic-usage) is great for development and debugging, but not so much for production.
 Each asset comes with the usual [round trip overhead](https://en.wikipedia.org/wiki/Handshaking#TCP_three-way_handshake) of an HTTP request.
 On top of that, raw assets are served through the underlying Slim application, which adds a considerable amount of overhead with each request.
 Finally, the asset files themselves (Javascript and CSS) are larger than they need to be to perform their function.

 Using UserFrosting's `uf-bundle-build` and `uf-bundle` commands solves all three of these problems: